rmccoy7541/neand_sQTL/log.md

 I'm going to try generating NE only files for MSCLSK.
 If that doesn't work, I'm going to redo the QTLtools step for all three of them interactively (I've already requested a 5-day-long interactive session) and worry about debugging the master script later.

+Update: the MSCLSK output is only 12 Mb.
+That's not good.
+Once my unlimited interactive job gets approved, I'm going to try it again, and by 'it' I mean running QTLtools but interactively this time.

 ### 03/28/19
 I just talked to Ryan Bradley over at his office at the CS building.
 He basically told me that I should use `snakemake`.
 Also that I could get away with calling an unlimited `sbatch` and then maybe using sbatch to do the rest of it.
 Make it just a series of `sbatch` calls.
 That could work.